-Of those players, only Young, Lewis and Judon earned the PPE and, as such, they will see their base salary jump from $720K to approximately $2.023M (if the Salary Cap is set at $189M).
+Of those players, only Young (who has since signed a contract extension), Lewis and Judon earned the PPE and, as such, they will see their base salary jump from $720K to approximately $2.023M (if the Salary Cap is set at $189M).
 Chris Moore missed out on earning the PPE by only four offensive snaps and Willie Henry would most likely have earned the PPE if he hadn’t spent most of the year on Injured Reserve.
 Do keep in mind, though, that the PPE is not guaranteed, so if the player is released or traded, the PPE will have zero effect on the team’s Salary Cap.

 EXCLUSIVE RIGHTS FREE AGENTS (ERFAs)

 These players must be tendered contracts of the league minimum, based on the player’s length of service in the league ($645K, $570K or $495K).
 Once tendered, these players are fully under the team’s control and are not free to negotiate with other teams.